playerxdx/premiummaal/README.md

 # Word9
-A companion telegram bot that can Play word game with word9Bot
+A companion telegram userbot that can Play word game with word9Bot